ALL THINGS FEEDING BABIES

 Individualized

-Your ideas, values, and goals for your child will guide every session.
-There is no “right way” to raise a child, so my recommendations will be tailored to meet your family where you are.
+Your ideas, values, and goals for feeding your baby will guide every session.
+There is no “right way” to raise your little one, and all my recommendations will be tailored to meet your family where you are.

 -